2,811 parking tickets issued this fall

 The Tarleton Police Department has already issued 2,811 tickets this semester.
 The best way to avoid getting ticketed is to know the things that you can get tickets for.

 Most of the ways to get tickets are obvious: parking in a handicap space (which is a $500 fine), parking in a reserved space, parking in a place that’s not an actual parking space and permit misuse, which can be anything from parking in the wrong lot or a sticker on a car that isn’t registered to it.
+If you have received a parking ticket recently, it may be in your best interests to look into something like texas approved defensive driving schools, if you are looking to get your ticket dismissed and will also help you understand the idea of safe driving, as this is a priority for any driver on the road.

 Some violations are less well known, like pulling through or backing into a slanted space.